How Sexual Harassment Affects Employee Well-Being and Organizational Culture

 5. It Drives Cultural and Organizational Change

-Checking the box on sexual harassment training once a year isn’t enough to create real change.
-Without reinforcement, policies fade from memory, bad habits persist, and employees may feel uncertain about how to respond when issues arise.
+Checking the box on sexual harassment prevention training once a year isn’t enough to create real change.
+Without reminders and follow-up, important lessons are forgotten, harmful behavior continues, and employees remain unsure about how to respond when needed.

 Train Your Team with KnowledgeCity’s Sexual Harassment Prevention Courses